 Keep an ear open when visiting the various Christmas markets, as several may have public music performances.
 Promising options include:

-- Christkindlmarkt: the main market in front of city hall may have brass ensembles performing most days in the evening
+- Christkindlmarkt: the main market in front of the Rathaus (city hall) has brass ensembles performing most days in the evening.
+See also choir singing below

 - Schönbrunn: the market outside the gorgeous summer Habsburg palace usually has choirs, brass bands, and similar in the late afternoon or early evening each day.
 Though the market has a new organiser in 2024, so we have to see what changes (if anything)